 BMCC Continuing Education does not offer Financial Aid but we do offer flexible payment options for majority of our courses.
 For more information please call our Bursar’s Office at (212) 346-8423 or (212) 346-8433.
 We also accept NYSCEA, 1199SEUI, VESID, corporate vouchers and Workforce One vouchers for some programs.
 For an updated option policy, visit Payment Options.

-Note: There are no payment plans for Learning Across America or BLIIS.
+Note: There are no payment plans for Au Pair Experience or BLIIS.

 Do you accept tuition reimbursement/vouchers?